 Payments

-The National Fish and Wildlife Foundation (NFWF) will issue TIP and SIP payments in the spring following the planting of cover crops in the previous fall.
-Cover crop planting will be verified by remote sensing through the Farmers for Soil Health Measurement, Reporting and Verification (MRV) platform and self-certified by the farmer.
-It is possible to receive both TIP and SIP payments for different fields that fall under each category.
+The National Fish and Wildlife Foundation (NFWF) will issue payments in the next year(s) following the planting of cover crops in the previous fall.
+Cover crop planting will be verified by remote sensing and verification document uploads through the FSH Measurement, Reporting and Verification (MRV) platform.

 Technical Advisors